Cappi1998/SteamAddMobileGuardAuthenticator/README.md

 - folder "Database/Mobile_Guard_Added" this is where the account goes when it is processed and the Mobile Guard is successfully added, the .mafile file will also be created.

+### Config.json
+- PhoneServiceToUse => Phone Service that will be used to obtain rental numbers.
+   -- Available "sms-activate.ru" or "onlinesim.ru".
+- PhoneServiceApiKey => API Key for the chosen Phone Service.
+-

 ## DISCLAIMER
 This project is provided on AS-IS basis, without any guarantee at all.
 Author is not responsible for any harm, direct or indirect, that may be caused by using this plugin.
 You use this plugin at your own risk.